 This information sheet provides best practice advice to teachers on licensing their teaching materials on iTunes U. It is intended to give guidance on the following:

-- How to attribute and apply a Creative Commons licence to your material
+- How to attribute and apply a Creative Common licence to your material

 What is iTunes U?